r4sso/r4sso/README.md

 ## Hello World!
 Hello there! 👋
-I am a web developer and penetration tester.
-I love anything about computer.<br>
+I have a keen interest in cybersecurity mainly offensive side.
-I also do blog & writeup.<br>
-If you intrested its available on my website:)
+I also do blog & writeup.If you intrested its available on my website:)
 <br>
-Here are some of my project
+Here you will find some of my projects.

 ## My Github Stats
 <p align=left> <img src=https://komarev.com/ghpvc/?username=r4sso alt=r4sso /> </p>